 - Disconnect power cord and / or turn off circuit breaker that controls the appliance.

-Dual Fuel Gas Cooktop:
+Dual Fuel with Gas Cooktop:

 Has the range been recently installed or re-connected to the gas supply?